Have your say at Discuss.nzButterfly.info the Butterfly forum for NZ Login Register

 Description

-A native species of Butterfly that still needs farther study & whose life history is not well known.
+A native species of Butterfly that still needs farther study and whose life history is not well known.
 (See bottom of page for unanswered questions).
-Suspected lifecycle is one year in most of its range & maybe longer in the sub-alpine areas of range, since third, forth & fifth instar larvae have being found in early spring in Tussocks adjacent to snow patches after overwintering.
-It is very well camouflaged with closed wings, as they have silver streaks on the underside of the back wings that blend in with grass blades.
-It's range overlaps Harris's Tussock in the Tasman Mountains where both species fly together.
-It shares most of its range with the Common Tussock where, Janita's Tussock will stay above the beech forest line & the Common Tussock will stay below this altitude.
-But when the forest is absent, Janita's Tussock tend to fly in areas of Chionochloa - large Snow Tussocks, whereas the Common Tussock will fly in areas of Festuca & Poa - small Tussocks & other grasses.
-The ovum & pupa are nearly the same on all 3 Tussock Butterfly species.
-It's named after Janita Craw who assisted her husband in identifying this Tussock Butterfly as it's own species.
+Suspected lifecycle is one year in most of its range and maybe longer in the sub-alpine areas of range, since third, forth and fifth instar larvae have being found in early spring in Tussocks adjacent to snow patches after overwintering.
+It is very well camouflaged with closed wings, as they have silver streaks on the underside of the back wings that blend in with grass blades. it's range overlaps Harris's Tussock in the Tasman Mountains where both species fly together.
+It shares most of its range with the Common Tussock where, Janita's Tussock will stay above the beech forest line and the Common Tussock will stay below this altitude.
+But when the forest is absent, Janita's Tussock tend to fly in areas of Chionochloa - large Snow Tussocks, whereas the Common Tussock will fly in areas of Festuca and Poa - small Tussocks and other grasses.
+The ovum and pupa are nearly the same on all three Tussock Butterfly species. it's named after Janita Craw who assisted her husband in identifying this Tussock Butterfly as it's own species.

 Ovum In English